-shooting wedding photos in the mid-day sun, using off-camera flash and a large softbox
+Shooting wedding photos in the mid-day sun with off-camera flash

 Shooting under the mid-day sun is always a tough scenario we face as photographers.
-Recent topics here have included shooting wedding portraits in bright sunlight, as well as taking photos in harsh sunlight.
+Recent topics here have included photographing wedding portraits in bright sunlight, as well as generally taking photos in hard sunlight.
 These techniques mostly revolve around adapting to the harsh light.
 We can often sidestep having to work in the hard sunlight by positioning our subject so the light is more flattering.

 Sometimes though, these alternatives are out of our hands, and decisions are made for us.
 Then we have to deal with the hard sun with the only other option that will give good results – overpowering the hard sunlight with lots of off-camera flash.